 There are plenty of online stores who sell organic or less organic wheatgrass in different forms (fresh, liquid, powdered, etc.).
 Take Amazon, for instance.
 Here, you can find a variety of sellers that provide wheatgrass.
 You can buy wheatgrass powder (organically grown, non-GMO, and labeled as USDA organic), wheatgrass tablets (for those who find drinking green juices difficult), and even wheatgrass drinks (like this one, which is a combination of ginger and wheatgrass extract).

-Those fond of the idea of growing their own wheatgrass can find plenty of stores that sell organic wheatgrass seeds or wheatgrass kits that include all the items needed to successfully grow this miracle plant at home.
+Those fond of the idea of growing their own wheatgrass can find plenty of stores that sell No products found. or wheatgrass kits that include all the items needed to successfully grow this miracle plant at home.

 Nothing beats a fresh wheatgrass shot in the morning, so it made sense that we include a juice recipe in our article.
 It takes only five minutes to make it, and the process is super simple:

 - Crop about half a cup of wheatgrass while it’s still fresh.